Control Room Operators

 Having a passion for what they do, and really caring about what happens to the people on our roads means that they are able to take it all in their stride.

-• Helping with the clean up processes after an incident or accident by requesting emergency repairs to make sure the road can re-open safely and as quickly as possible
+- Helping with the clean up processes after a incident or collision by requesting emergency repairs to make sure the road can re-open safely and as quickly as possible

 People often think that you need a military or emergency services background to work in a Regional Operations Centre, but this isn’t true.
 National Highways provides a full four week training programme that includes:

-Once training is complete, new Emergency Service Customer Advisors then have a coach to support them as they begin to work through their probation period in the live environment.
+Once training is complete, new Control Room Operators then have a coach to support them as they begin to work through their probation period in the live environment.

 Find out more: